Nederlandse versie

 Meanwhile, finger candelabra trees have appeared in the landscape, the miniature version of the larger candelabra trees.
 No animal dares to eat from these plants due to their toxicity.
 Only the rhino is immune to their poison.
 Fishermen sometimes cut branches from these trees and throw them into the water, causing the fish to float to the surface, stunned by the toxins, making them easy to scoop up.

-The long, sprawling settlement of Isiolo marks one of the last civilized stopping points along the A2 on the way to the Ethiopian border.
+The long, sprawling settlement of Isiolo marks one of the last civilised stopping points along the A2 on the way to the Ethiopian border.
 For the next five hundred kilometres, you won’t find much comfort.
 The town is renowned for its mix of nomadic tribes, including Somali, Samburu, Turkana, and Borana.

 However, Isiolo is also known for simmering conflicts between Muslims and Christians, Peter explains.
 Both communities make up roughly half of the local population.
 Peter describes the recently built Saint Eusebius Catholic Cathedral as a massive structure, far too large for the area.
 It’s fenced off, and according to Peter, no one ever visits it, and no one knows why it was built.
 Perhaps it's a statement against Islam, an attempt to highlight the Christian presence?